takeshixx/dprkdict/README.md

 # dprkdict
-A web-based viewer for North Korean dictionary files provided by the E-C-K app built with [Django](https://www.djangoproject.com/).
+A web-based viewer for North Korean dictionary files provided by the E-C-K app.

 ## English - DPRK Dictionary